LONDON (AP) — Roberto De Zerbi wants Tottenham to keep it simple.

 "They have to play with courage, with personality and they have to fight.
 My demand is to show the right spirit I want to see.”

 De Zerbi was handed a five-year contract — though with no escape clause if relegated — with the immediate task of Premier League survival.
-Tottenham is one point above the drop zone with seven matches remaining.
+Tottenham fell into the drop zone for the first time this season, overtaken by West Ham beating Wolves 4-0 on Friday night.
+Spurs have seven matches remaining.

 De Zerbi previously worked in the Premier League as Brighton’s manager and was most recently at Marseille, which he left in February after a disagreement with the French club’s leadership.